GlobalData (LON:DATA) Trading 12.2% Higher – Should You Buy?

-Several research analysts have commented on DATA shares.
-Deutsche Bank Aktiengesellschaft decreased their price target on shares of GlobalData from GBX 195 to GBX 170 and set a “buy” rating for the company in a research note on Monday, October 20th.
-Peel Hunt reissued a “buy” rating and set a GBX 245 price target on shares of GlobalData in a report on Monday, October 20th.
-Shore Capital reaffirmed a “buy” rating on shares of GlobalData in a research note on Thursday, October 30th.
-Finally, Berenberg Bank reiterated a “buy” rating and issued a GBX 260 target price on shares of GlobalData in a research note on Tuesday, August 5th.
-Four analysts have rated the stock with a Buy rating, According to data from MarketBeat, GlobalData has an average rating of “Buy” and an average price target of GBX 225.
+DATA has been the topic of a number of research analyst reports.
+Deutsche Bank Aktiengesellschaft lowered their target price on GlobalData from GBX 195 to GBX 170 and set a “buy” rating on the stock in a report on Monday, October 20th.
+Shore Capital restated a “buy” rating on shares of GlobalData in a research note on Thursday, October 30th.
+Berenberg Bank reaffirmed a “buy” rating and set a GBX 260 target price on shares of GlobalData in a research report on Tuesday, August 5th.
+Finally, Peel Hunt reiterated a “buy” rating and set a GBX 245 target price on shares of GlobalData in a research note on Monday, October 20th.
+Four investment analysts have rated the stock with a Buy rating, Based on data from MarketBeat.com, the stock currently has a consensus rating of “Buy” and an average target price of GBX 225.

 GlobalData Price Performance